Euthymius II of Novgorod: The Decline of the Republic

 Evfimy's archiepiscopate was in some ways one of the high points of the archiepiscopal office in Novgorod.
 But in spite of this, and in spite of a flourishing of culture, Novgorod suffered a humiliating defeat at the hands of Grand Prince Vasily II in 1456 and signed a severe peace at Iazhelbitsy which limited Novgorod's ability to conduct foreign policy (it required the Grand Prince's approval and could not ally with his enemies).

 Evfimy ceased to be active about 1456 (he is not mentioned as part of the peace treaty and did not build churches after 1456 either).
 It may be that the humiliating defeat affected him personally and he withdrew.
-He died on March 11, 1458, and was buried in the Viazhishchskii Monastery where he had been a monk.
+He died on 11 March 1458, and was buried in the Viazhishchskii Monastery where he had been a monk.

 Sainthood

-Evfimy's Life appeared in a mention (monthly books of saint's lives and services) as early as 1494 and he was formally canonized by the Russian Orthodox Church's Moscow Council of 1549.
-His feast day is March 11 OS/March 24 in the Gregorian Calendar.
+Evfimy's Life appeared in a mention (monthly books of saints' lives and services) as early as 1494 and he was formally canonised by the Russian Orthodox Church's Moscow Council of 1549.
+His feast day is 11 March OS/24 March in the Gregorian Calendar.
 Upon disinterring his remains, they were said to have been incorrupt.
-His body now lies in a glass-covered sarcophagus in the Church of St. Evfimy in the Viazhishchskii Monastery after the church was dedicated to him by Metropolitan Aleksei of Leningrad and Novgorod (now Patriarch of Moscow) on March 31, 1990.
+His body now lies in a glass-covered sarcophagus in the Church of St. Evfimy in the Viazhishchskii Monastery after the church was dedicated to him by Metropolitan Aleksei of Leningrad and Novgorod (now Patriarch of Moscow) on 31 March 1990.
 A new church dedicated to Evfimy and Archbishop Gennady also stands in the cemetery at Kovoleva just east of St. Petersburg.